Learn more about our Advertising Disclosure

 How life is different in Pittsburgh vs. Knoxville

-• Knoxville's public transportation has a score of 4 out of 10 versus Pittsburgh 's higher score of 8.
+• Knoxville’s public transportation score of 4 out of 10 is lower than Pittsburgh’s score of 8.

-• Knoxville has a bike-friendliness score 30 out of 100, which means it isn't as accessible to and safe for cyclists as Pittsburgh , which has a score of 55 out of 100.
+• Knoxville has a bike-friendliness score of 30 out of 100, which means it isn’t as accessible or safe for cyclists as Pittsburgh, which has a score of 55.

-Other things to consider for your Pittsburgh vs. Knoxville move
+Other things to consider for your Pittsburgh to Knoxville move

 • Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

-• State regulator: You can check the status of a Tennessee moving license through the state's public utilities commission.
+• State regulator: To confirm a moving company’s license in Tennessee, visit the state’s public utilities commission.

 • Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 When it comes to movers’ insurance in Tennessee, most moving companies offer Released Value Protection at no extra charge.
 This basic coverage extends to 60 cents per pound per item.
 For increased protection, consider discussing Full Value Protection options with the moving company.
 Additionally, exploring third-party insurance providers is a viable choice for tailored plans.
 Prioritize understanding coverage limits, potential extra costs, and read reviews to make an informed decision about your moving insurance in Tennessee.